ayodelevm/PostIt/README.md

 4. Commit your changes in logical chunks
 5. Locally merge (or rebase) the upstream development branch into your topic branch
 6. Push your topic branch up to your fork
-7. Open a Pull Request with a clear title and description
+7. Open a Pull Request to the client-develop branch with a clear title and description

 **IMPORTANT:** This guideline for `contributing to the project` was adapted from necolas  issue-guidelines.
 Navigate to **[necolas/issue-guidelines](https://github.com/necolas/issue-guidelines/blob/master/CONTRIBUTING.md)** for full details and step by step guidelines on how to contribute to this project.